 The Galaxy 19 is a communications satellite that orbits over North America, beaming free-to-air programming to hundreds of thousands of households.
 It also happens to be the way detainees at Guantánamo Bay get their television.
 The satellite carries a wealth of religious programming, from “Bible Explorations” to “God’s Learning Channel” to “Global Buddhist Network” — not a lineup well tailored to the particular viewing interests of the Gitmo demographic.
 What detainees tend to be most interested in is current events, and among the news channels that the satellite carries, RT is one of the most popular.
 So for lawyers who want their Guantánamo clients to see that their interests are being represented, RT is probably the best option.
-For that reason, in 2014, a young defense lawyer named Alka Pradhan became a frequent guest on the channel.
+For that reason, in 2014, a young defense lawyer, Pradhan, became a frequent guest on the channel.

 That was one way she wound up auditioning, unwittingly, for one of the most high-profile detainees still there: Ammar al-Baluchi, the 39-year-old Pakistani man accused of running money for the Sept.
 11 attacks.
 In 2015, when Baluchi won approval to add a new lawyer to his team, he wanted the woman he’d seen on RT, defending his neighbors with so much vigor.
 Since then, Pradhan’s sole job has been to defend the suspected Qaeda moneyman.
 The government is trying to execute him, along with four co-defendants, all charged with organizing the worst terrorist attack in the nation’s history.

 Pradhan’s title is “human rights counsel.”
 Aside from trying to win a trial that hasn’t yet begun, her job is to remind the tribunals, and as much of the world as she can, that her client is human, that he has rights and that those rights have been brutally violated.